gracicot/gracicot.github.io/_posts/2017-07-01-deleted-diagnostic.md

 Well, the catch is, it only work great with GCC.
 Painful truth, but it's not so bad.
 Users of your code using GCC will have full messages with a static assert, and others will get only a plain deleted function call error.

-Even with that, other compilers will still output the struct name `NoAddError` since it's in the signature of the function, which can still be useful if you don't use GCC, and your code will behave exacly the same as before.
-Calling a deleted function is still calling a deleted function, with or without this trick.
+Even with that, other compilers will still output the struct name `NoAddError` since it's in the signature of the function, which can still be useful if you don't use GCC.

 I have seen this working in some cases with clang, but is not as reliable as GCC for executing the trick.